Thai Chicken Skewers with Peanut Sauce

 I had a hard time naming this recipe.
 After I tried it I wanted to name it “OMGChickenInPeanutSauce” or “YUM, Make This Right Now” but neither of those are very descriptive.
-I almost called it a chicken satay because it’s marinated chicken skewers with peanut sauce, but I think the marinade has to have turmeric in it to be considered a traditional satay.
+I almost called it a chicken satay because it’s marinated chicken skewers with peanut sauce, but I think the marinade has to have turmeric in it to be considered a traditional satay, so I landed on Thai Chicken Skewers with Peanut Sauce.
 Regardless of what you want to call this, I really encourage you to make it.
 It’s one of my favorite things that I’ve made in a while and it’s incredibly easy.
 The marinade makes the chicken really flavorful and the peanut sauce is absolutely to die for.
 Seriously, I want to put it on everything.
 I served the skewers with grilled veggies (highly recommended) for dinner and they also went really well with the peanut sauce.
 To view your WW PersonalPoints for this recipe and track it in the WW app or site, click here!

 Just a note about the nutrition information and Weight Watchers Points+ for this recipe: If you plug the full amounts of the marinade ingredients listed into a nutrition calculator you will get different nutrition info than I have listed.
 Since so much of the marinade gets thrown out, I decided to weigh the marinade before adding the chicken and then again after removing the chicken several hours later.
 More than ¾ of the marinade was still in the bag so when I calculated the nutritional values I only plugged in ¼ of the amounts of each marinade ingredient.
 The totals below should be pretty accurate reflections of what actually makes it onto your plate!

 - 1 ½ pounds raw boneless, skinless chicken breasts, cut into bite sized chunks

 Peanut Sauce Ingredients:

 - 1 teaspoon brown sugar